Overview and definitions

 Restore individual files

-Restoring a single file or multiple files should not be necessary as the restore procedure is designed to be on a share level.
+Restoring a single file or multiple files should not be necessary as the restore procedure is designed to be on the share level.

 However, the file unique version id together with the FileCache, company, and share can be found in the “history viewer” on the client, and should be a part of the restore request.

 Restoring a full directory and all its subdirectories is a complex operation, and it’s recommended to use the restore procedure for “a specific day”.

 After a restore, the “size” of the company’s drive is not correct.
 Normally, it’s not necessary to change it as the files will removed again.